Skip to content

 Terminal window

-pybench examples/
+pybench run examples/

 • Directories expand to **/*bench.py.